cloudfoundry-community/humanize-manifest/README.md

 specificities are also supported.

-This also basically works for old v1 manifests created by `spiff` or `spruce` because v1 manifest schema is supported.
-But only BOSH schema is kept in output, so any `meta` YAML tree will be removed from output, which would be an issue with intermetidate manifests where the `meta` node was common practice and critical to later steps in the manifest build chain.
+This also basically works for old v1 manifests created by `spiff` or `spruce` because v1 schema is supported.

 Usage